 Blaise rolled his eyes.
 "Are we getting that drink or what?"

-"Yeah mate," Draco said, turning, so Blaise couldn't see the smile still upon his face.
-"Shall we?"
-He said, gesturing to the door.
+"Yeah mate," Draco said, turning so Blaise couldn't see the smile still on his face.
+"Shall we?" he said, gesturing to the door.

 "Yeah," Blaise replied, grabbing his coat and exiting the office.
-"Ladies first," Draco muttered, still trying not to laugh, and following him back out to the auror department.
+"Ladies first," Draco muttered, still trying not to laugh, and followed him back out to the Auror Department.

 Blaise pretended not to have heard him.
 He probably didn't even care though.
-Draco and Blaise had common banter; insulting each other was their version of a conversation.
+Draco and Blaise bantered constantly.
+Insulting each other was their version of a conversation.
 It seemed to only strengthen their friendship.
 Screw logic.

 They had just started to walk towards the elevators at the other side of the office when a voice called them back.